Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm_examples.md

 You can use chain jobs to **create dependencies between jobs**.
 This is often useful if a job relies on the result of one or more preceding jobs.
-Chain jobs can also be used to split a long runnning job exceeding the batch queues limits into parts and chain these parts.
+Chain jobs can also be used to split a long running job exceeding the batch queues limits into parts and chain these parts.
 Slurm has an option `-d, --dependency=<dependency_list>` that allows to specify that a job is only allowed to start if another job finished.